COVID-19 Information and Resources

 Questions on the Annual Report?
 Contact Valicia Greenwood at email@example.com.

 Has your library closed temporarily due to COVID-19 and you’d like to update your Ploud homepage to reflect these changes?
-Watch this short video from my colleague Sonya who manages the Ploud libraries in Michigan.
+Watch this short video from Sonya Norris, who manages the Ploud libraries in Michigan.
 This method will work for all Ploud sites.
 It also gives instructions for looking up written instructions in the Knowledge Base.

 To access editable summer reading challenges developed by the Texas State Library, view the recent blog post.